 electric bike insurance

-To support its users daily, Ritmic has partnered with Estaly to offer insurance specially designed for electric bikes.
+To support its users every day, Ritmic has partnered with Estaly to offer insurance specially designed for electric bikes.

-This offer covers theft (by break-in or assault), accidental damage, and even theft of detachable parts like the battery or wheels (if properly secured).
-Subscription is simple, fully online, and claims are handled quickly, with no upfront costs.
-Insurance can be activated for up to three years, with conditions designed for regular urban use.
+This offer covers theft (following a break-in or assault) and accidental damage.
+Signing up is simple and entirely online, and claims are handled quickly, with no upfront costs.
+The insurance can be activated for up to three years, with terms designed for regular urban use.

 In summary: how to properly secure your electric bike

-Effectively protecting your electric bike relies on a set of good habits and suitable equipment.
-Here are the essentials to remember to minimize the risk of theft of your electric bike:
+Effectively protecting your electric bike relies on a combination of good habits and suitable equipment.
+Here are the essentials to remember to minimize the risk of your electric bike being stolen:

-• Use one or two SRA-certified locks, ideally of different types (U + chain).
+• Use one or two SRA-certified anti-theft devices, ideally of different types (U-lock + chain).

-• Always lock your bike to a fixed and secure point, passing the lock through the frame and a wheel.
+• Always secure your bike to a fixed, secure point, passing the anti-theft device through the frame and one wheel.

 • Remove the battery if you leave your bike parked outdoors, especially at night.

-• Add an alarm or a GPS tracker to increase deterrence or recover the bike in case of theft.
+• Add an alarm or GPS tracker to strengthen deterrence or locate the bike in the event of theft.

-• Subscribe to suitable insurance to be reimbursed in case of the unexpected and protect your investment.
+• Take out suitable insurance to be reimbursed in the event of an unexpected incident and protect your investment.

 Ritmic supports you

 At Ritmic, every bike is designed for reliable, durable, and safe urban use.
-To enhance your peace of mind, we offer:
+To give you even greater peace of mind, we offer:

-• Highly secure locks, tested and certified, suited to all needs.
+• Highly secure anti-theft devices, tested and certified, suitable for every need.

 • Comprehensive insurance in partnership with Estaly, covering theft, damage, and accessories, with a simple and fast service.

-Top 9 des accessoires indispensables pour votre vélo électrique biplace Duo - Ritmic
+Top accessoires pour votre vélo électrique Jumbo - Ritmic